Christmas Island

-The first European to sight Christmas Island was Richard Rowe of the Thomas in 1615.
-Captain William Mynors named it on Christmas Day (25 December) 1643.
-It was first settled in the late 19th century.
-Christmas Island's geographic isolation and history of minimal human disturbance has led to a high level of endemism among its flora and fauna, which is of interest to scientists and naturalists.
-The majority (63 percent) of the island is included in the Christmas Island National Park, which features several areas of primary monsoonal forest.
-Phosphate, deposited originally as guano, has been mined on the island since 1899.
+Religious beliefs vary geographically.
+The Anglo-Celtic influence in the capital is closely tied to Catholicism, whereas Buddhism is common in Poon Saan, and Sunni Islam is generally observed in the shoreline water village where the Malays live.

+The majority (63%) of the island is made up of Christmas Island National Park, which features several areas of primary monsoonal forest.

 History

-Geological history

-Christmas Island is situated at the peak of a basalt volcanic seamount which arose from the ocean floor in the Eocene era about 60 million years ago, when the ocean eroded cliffs from uplifts, forming steep terraces and cliffs at the central plateau.

 First visits by Europeans, 1643

 The first European to sight the island was Richard Rowe of the Thomas in 1615.
-Captain William Mynors of the Royal Mary, an English East India Company vessel, named the island when he sailed past it on Christmas Day, in 1643.
+Captain William Mynors of the East India Company vessel Royal Mary named the island when he sailed past it on Christmas Day in 1643.
 The island was included on English and Dutch navigation charts early in the 17th century, but it was not until 1666 that a map published by Dutch cartographer Pieter Goos included the island.
 Goos labelled the island "Mony" or "Moni", the meaning of which is unclear.

-English navigator William Dampier, aboard the privateer Charles Swan's ship, Cygnet, made the earliest recorded visit to the sea around the island in March 1688.
-He found it uninhabited.
-Dampier wrote an account of the visit.
-Dampier was trying to reach Cocos from New Holland.
+English navigator William Dampier, aboard the privateer Charles Swan's ship Cygnet, made the earliest recorded visit to the sea around the island in March 1688.
+In writing his account, he found the island uninhabited.
+Dampier was trying to reach the Cocos Islands from New Holland.
 His ship was blown off course in an easterly direction, arriving at Christmas Island 28 days later.
 Dampier landed on the west coast, at "the Dales".
 Two of his crewmen became the first Europeans to set foot on Christmas Island.

 Captain Daniel Beeckman of the Eagle passed the island on 5 April 1714, chronicled in his 1718 book, A Voyage to and from the Island of Borneo, in the East-Indies.

 Exploration and annexation

-The first attempt at exploring the island was in 1857 by the crew of the Amethyst.
-They tried to reach the summit of the island but found the cliffs impassable.
+The first attempt at exploring the island was made in 1857 by Captain Sidney Grenfell of the frigate HMS Amethyst.
+An expedition crew were sent ashore with instructions to reach the summit of the plateau, but they failed to find a route up the inland cliff and were forced to turn back.
 During the 1872–1876 Challenger expedition to Indonesia, naturalist John Murray carried out extensive surveys.